sujal-chauhan2006/pandas-csv-practice/README.md

 ---

 ## About Me

 I am currently learning Data Science and Machine Learning step-by-step and documenting my journey through daily practice.

 ---

 ## Future Improvements

-- Apply these techniques in real-world datasets
+- Apply these techniques to real-world datasets
+- Combine CSV handling and merging in one workflow
-- Build mini-projects using CSV data
+- Build mini-projects using multiple datasets
 - Improve data cleaning and preprocessing skills

----

 ---